hurstmichelle/QuadLabSite/content/join/index.md

 ## Postdoctoral Scholars

-Unfortunately, we are not looking to hire a postdoc right now, but check back regularly for updates!
+We are not looking to hire a postdoc right now, but check back regularly for updates!

 ## Graduate Students